-If I was to ask you today, “Is the stock market in an uptrend, downtrend or a lateral consolidation”, what would you answer?
+If I was to ask you today, “Is the stock market in an uptrend, downtrend, or a lateral consolidation,” what would you answer?

-If I was to show you a simple way to see for yourself if the market is heading upwards or downwards, would you be excited?
+If I were to show you a simple way to see if the market is heading upwards or downwards, would you be excited?
 First, let’s examine what types of trends exist.

 - Uptrend: The stock or index is moving up, making new highs or higher highs

-- Downtrend: The stock or index is moving downwards making lower lows
+- Downtrend: The stock or index is moving downwards, making lower lows

 There that was easy.
-Well not quite.
-There are also time-frames to consider.
+Well, not quite.
+There are also timeframes to consider.
 For this, I will refer to Charles Dow’s classification.